 Additionally, ensure the marinated chicken is coated enough to prevent moisture from sipping into the pan’s crevices.
 You can steam your chicken first, then cool it before putting it on a pan.

 Steaming rids the chicken of excess fat and makes the chicken crispier and less sticky.
-Nonstick aluminum foil is also a significant way to prevent the chicken from sticking to the pan.
+Aluminum foil is also a significant way to prevent the chicken from sticking to the pan.

-How to make food not stick to a pan without oil
+How to cook foods that don’t stick to a pan without oil?

-Many chefs swear by canola oil and Pam oil as the go-to solution to nonstick cooking.
-However, nutrition experts and health gurus warn us of excess oil in our foods.
+Many chefs swear by canola oil and Pam oil as the go-to solution for making the pan nonstick.
+However, nutritionists always warn us about the uses of excessive oils; in our foods.

-High cholesterol levels in the body cause cardiovascular diseases and aggravate underlying medical conditions.
-There are alternatives to prevent food from sticking to the pan without using oil.
+High cholesterol levels can cause cardiovascular diseases and aggravate underlying medical conditions.
+Without the oil, you can prevent food from getting stuck in the pan.

-Silicon mats and parchment papers form the protective barrier between food and the pan while conducting heat necessary for cooking.
+Silicon mats and parchment papers form the protective barrier between food and the pan while conducting heat necessary for dish making.
 Silicone mats are non-porous and withstand high temperatures without melting.

 The same concept of forming a protective barrier still applies.
 Sprinkle your pan with flour before cooking or putting it in the oven.

 Flour inhibits the chemical reaction between the pan and the food.
-Dusting your pan with flour is salient for obtaining quality baked products.
+Dusting with flour is salient for obtaining quality baked products.

-High heat is a prelude to a sticky situation.
-The same is equally true for low heat.
-High heat is essential to make the pan and cooking oil hot enough, but you should lower the heat afterward.
+High heat is a prelude to a sticky situation, which is equally valid for low heat.
+High heat is essential to make the pan and the oil hot enough.
+It would be best to lower the heat after the oil gets hot.

-Constant medium heat prevents the pan’s coating from forming a sticky residue with food.
+Constant medium heat prevents the sticky food residues from forming.

 Try to use wooden or plastic spoons to stir your food.
-Metallic spoons corrode the pan’s base and add steel and other protective coatings to your food which causes gastrointestinal infections.
+All metallic utensils corrode the pan’s base and add steel and other protective coatings to your food which causes gastrointestinal infections.

 Iron skillets and steel pans are prone to rust when frequently exposed to air and water.
 Rust increases the number of microscopic cracks on the pan that causes food to stick.

-Once you notice small brown spots, replace the pan’s coating or the pan itself.
-However, you can save yourself the trouble of replacing pans by purchasing high-quality cook pans from renowned manufacturers and sellers.
+Once you notice the small brown spots- recoat the pan.
+You can save yourself the trouble of replacing or purchasing high-quality cook pans from renowned manufacturers and sellers.

-Silicon is another coating material that makes pans nonstick.
+Silicon is another coating material that makes the surface nonstick.
 The different types of coatings are:

 - Super-hydrophobic coatings